Home / LSA Students / Academics & Requirements / Majors & Minors / Ecology and Evolutionary Biology (EEB) / Major: Ecology and Evolutionary Biology /

 Admission to the Biology Honors Program

 Students may join the Honors Program at any time during their undergraduate career, but applications for a given term must be received no later than the deadline for submission of the Honors thesis.
-However, it is recommended that students discuss the Honors Program with a department advisor early in their undergraduate career, and declare their participation in Honors as soon as possible.
+However, it is recommended that students discuss the Honors Program with a concentration advisor early in their undergraduate career, and declare their participation in Honors as soon as possible.

 The Honors Program